Vinyl-Finance/vinylfinance-docs/protocol-info/tokens.md

 # Tokens

+Please note that all official token contracts will be renounced as soon as they are deployed.

 ## VINYL: Vinyl Token

 The VINYL token is designed to be used as a medium of exchange.
 The built-in stability mechanism in the protocol aims to maintain the VINYL peg to 1 FTM token over time.